michaniets/french-childes/README.md

 # Processing French CHILDES data

-This script was created in project H2 of the DFG research unit [SILPAC](https://silpac.uni-mannheim.de) (FOR 5157)
+These scripts were created in project H2 of the DFG research unit [SILPAC](https://silpac.uni-mannheim.de) (FOR 5157).

+`childes.py` converts CHILDES CHAT files in a pipeline **CHAT -> Tagger -> Parser -> CSV/CoNLL-U**

+`dql.py` performs multiple GREW queries on CoNLL-U files and allow to merge the resulting codings (attribute-value pairs) into the CSV file.

 ## childes.py